Music of Africa: Influence on North American music

-On his album Graceland, the American folk musician Paul Simon employs South African bands, rhythms and melodies as a musical backdrop for his own lyrics; especially Miriam Makeba, Ladysmith Black Mambazo and Ray Phiri.
-In the early 1970s, Remi Kabaka, an Afro-rock avant-garde drummer, laid the initial drum patterns that created the Afro-rock sounds in bands such as Ginger Baker's Airforce, The Rolling Stones, and Steve Winwood's Traffic.
-He continued to work with Winwood, Paul McCartney, and Mick Jagger throughout the decade.
+On his album Graceland, American folk musician Paul Simon employed South African bands, rhythms, and melodies as the musical backdrop for his lyrics, featuring artists such as Miriam Makeba, Ladysmith Black Mambazo and Ray Phiri.
+In the early 1970s, Remi Kabaka, an Afro-rock avant-garde drummer, developed foundational drum patterns that shaped the Afro-rock sounds in bands such as Ginger Baker's Air Force, The Rolling Stones, and Steve Winwood's Traffic.
+He continued to collaborate with Winwood, Paul McCartney, and Mick Jagger throughout the decade.